 Answer: If I’m new, I guess the first step would be to understand the culture of the company and how things work there.
 Then, I should be able to identify the opportunities, potential allies and ways to engage people.
 Being a late career employee, probably means that I also have an important experience that I can use to leverage my initiative.

-Environmental changes affecting leadership
+Technological changes affecting leadership

 Question 1: How do you see automation and other upcoming changes in the employment landscape impacting women’s leadership?